enemonsieur/offis_repo/PROJECTS/fMRI data analysis/talk 5 - Preprocessing of fMRI data.md

 ### segmentation
 #segmentation
 	**why would anyone segment datas?**
-		*to better align brains from differents people* helps normalizing? the anatomical image #t1
+		*to better align brains from differents people*'s data helps normalizing? the anatomical image #t1
 	how does segmentation works?
-		they classify voexls in differents tissues types like fat... #boldresponse
+		they classify voexls in differents tissues types like grey and white matters.

 ### normalization
  #lineartransformation